Back to Journal

 Homeowner Guide

-How to Appeal Your Florida Property Tax Assessment: A Practical Guide
+How to Appeal Your Florida Property Tax Assessment: 2026 Step-by-Step Guide

 Florida property taxes are calculated based on your property's assessed value — and that assessed value can be challenged through the Value Adjustment Board process.
 Most homeowners never appeal because they don't know the process exists, or they miss the filing window.
 This guide explains how it works and when an appeal is worth pursuing.